Cute Crochet Carrot Tutorial | Quick Step-by-Step Guide for Beginners!

 Proper stuffing is key to a well-shaped carrot.

 Stuff the carrot before doing more decreases when the opening is still wide enough.
-Use small pieces of holo fiber or polyester filling.
+Use small pieces of hollow fiber or polyester filling.
 Start by stuffing around the knot at the bottom of the carrot.
 Use your finger to poke the stuffing around the yarn to ensure it fills all spaces.
 Don't overstuff; leave some space (about two rows) to avoid snagging the stuffing with the hook.

 Even stuffing is important for a smooth carrot shape.